dylandru/BaseballCV/baseballcv/README.md

 ### License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - please see model folders for more information on individual licenses.